 What Nobody Told You About Being a STEM Major

 If you're majoring in a STEM field, that means your degree program falls under the umbrella of science, technology, engineering or mathematics.
 While you can’t major in STEM itself, programs in this category include ones that emphasize research, innovation or the development of new technologies.
-These include majors in engineering, mathematics, computer science or the natural sciences, according to the U.S. Department of Homeland Security (DHS PDF Source).

 What is a Good STEM Major?